 Hello, meet your shadow.

 Everybody has a shadow.
 While the shadow part of our personality can do much damage, this doesn’t mean it is evil.
 In fact, Psychiatrist Carl Jung stated that it is healthy to have a good balance between our shadow (the part of our personality that we repress) and our persona (the mask we wear in the world to fit into society’s norms).
-Our personality is healthy when there is a balance of opposing tendencies: extraversion balanced by some introversion; kindness and self-sacrifice balanced by some selfishness and aggression.The problem comes when we deny or don’t even know the contents of our shadow.
-If not made conscious, stuff from our shadow can develop into a complex, which hijacks us and our relationships, in spite of our best intentions.
+Our personality is healthy when there is a balance of opposing tendencies: extraversion balanced by some introversion; kindness and self-sacrifice balanced by some selfishness and aggression.The problem comes when we are unaware of or deny our shadow.
+If not made conscious, stuff from our shadow can develop into a complex, which hijacks us and our relationships, and traps us in dysfunctional patterns of reactivity.

 So how can we know more about our shadow and its contents?
 Because it is unconscious, we are likely unaware of its presence.
 Here are some suggestions: